 Some investigations will involve a detailed examination of a specific item on a tax return, others may extend to a full review of all individual or business affairs.
-HMRC has the power to inspect business documents and assets at your premises, can ask for documents and information, make unannounced inspections and go back up to six years to investigate matters.
+HMRC has the power to inspect business documents and assets at your premises, can ask for documents and information, make unannounced inspections, and go back up to 20 years to investigate matters.

 What should I do if HMRC target me?

-If HMRC states its intention to investigate your tax position don’t panic, call us, – your dedicated accountant and best line of defence.
-We will translate the many complicated questions the taxman may pose, manage the entire conversation with the taxman, help you submit any required information and minimise the impact on your business or personal accounts.
+If HMRC states its intention to investigate your tax position don’t panic, call us, – your dedicated advisor and best line of defence.
+We will translate the many complicated questions HMRC may pose, manage the entire conversation with them, help you submit any required information and minimise the impact on your business or personal accounts.

 Subscribe to our newsletters